In this helpsheet we're going to look at the main ways of tax planning with the use of family members...

 Mr Jones set up Arctic Systems in 1992 through which to offer his services as an IT contractor.
 He was the only director and held one of the two ordinary shares issued by the company.
 Mrs Jones purchased the other ordinary share from the company formation agents, and also became the company secretary.

-They acted on advice from their accountant to take minimal salaries from the company, and pay out most of excess profits as dividends.
+They acted on advice from their accountant to take minimal salaries from the company, and paid out most of excess profits as dividends.
 As Mr and Mrs Jones held the shares equally, the dividends were paid to them equally and were mostly covered by their basic rate tax bands, meaning little higher rate tax was paid.
 If Mr Jones had paid himself a higher salary, or had been the only person receiving a dividend, he would have paid far more tax as much of his income would then have been taxed at the higher tax rate of 40%.

-The House of Lords actually agreed with the Taxman that the shareholdings in the company had been set up to minimise the tax paid by Mr and Mrs Jones.
+The House of Lords agreed with HMRC that the shareholdings in the company had been set up to minimise the tax paid by Mr and Mrs Jones.
 However, because the gift by Mr Jones had been made to his wife, and the gift was not restricted to the earning capacity of the company, but included future rights to capital on liquidation, and the voting rights associated with the ordinary share, there was a get-out clause.
 This get-out clause only applies to married couples and civil partnerships, and says that if you make a gift to your spouse/civil partner (which comprises more than just income), and there are no strings attached, you should not be taxed on the income arising from that gift.

 Mr Jones had allowed Mrs Jones to buy half of the company (the other ordinary share) for a very small sum.
 This did amount to a gift, but the gift was covered by what is known as the "spouse exemption", so Mr Jones could not be taxed on the dividends arising from Mrs Jones' share.
-The Taxman went away red-faced, and the taxpayer was victorious!

 The day after the House of Lords judgement the Treasury minister under the previous Government said they would act against couples who indulge in income splitting in an unfair way.